Die Räuberbraut (opera)

 Die Räuberbraut (The Robber's Bride), Op.
-156, is an opera in 3 acts by Ferdinand Ries, witten in 1828.
+156, is an opera in 3 acts by Ferdinand Ries, written in 1828.
 The opera was a surprise hit.
 Ferdinand Ries marked his operatic debut with this opera.
 This work was heard in not only cities in Germany, but in Amsterdam, Paris, and London.
 This opera shows that Ries was capable of writing highly effective music for the stage.

 Composition history

 Die Räuberbraut premiered on 15 October 1828 in Frankfurt am Main.
 This was Ries's introduction to the world of opera.
 Ries announced to his brother Joseph that his "opera libretto is already in the works."
 The author of the libretto for the opera was Johann Joseph Reiff.
 Ries was disappointed with the libretto as it was not the brilliant text he had hoped for.
 Ries said that he found "many things in it very lovely", but Ries insisted that "important changes must surely be made to the whole."

 In March, 1827 he announced to his friend Franz Wegeler that he had completed several numbers: "My wife, who prefers only Mozart's and Beethoven's opera to all the others, claims she is wholly delighted with it."